LucasBehrendt/tech-blog/README.md

 ## Credits
 ### Code

-- [Stackoverflow](https://stackoverflow.com/) almost always have an answer to your questions.
+- [Stack Overflow](https://stackoverflow.com/) almost always has an answer to your questions.

   - [This](https://stackoverflow.com/questions/59176246/) post helped with how to render foreign key data from a model to an HTML template.

   - When creating a DeleteView in Django, [this](https://stackoverflow.com/questions/24822509/) post helped with displaying a success message.

   - Implementing case insensitive usernames was managed with the help of [this](https://stackoverflow.com/questions/70713647/) post.

+- [This video](https://www.youtube.com/watch?v=e_D_hoJ1kAc) helped with showing active template links in Django.

 - Corey Schafer is a youtuber and a great developer that made a series on developing a Django project.
 [This playlist](https://www.youtube.com/watch?v=UmljXZIypDc&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p) helped when implementing some features on this project.